Sunday – November 17, 2019

 Downtown Milwaukee Campus

 Enhance patient care by evaluating and treating people with lung and heart disease.
 Respiratory therapists’ duties include administering treatments, recommending therapeutic interventions and operating life support systems.
 The program’s clinical experiences are gained in a variety of healthcare settings.
-Graduates are qualified to write the National Board for Respiratory Care (NBRC) examinations.
+Graduates are qualified to sit for the National Board for Respiratory Care (NBRC) examinations.

-Career Outlook: Respiratory therapists work in hospitals, diagnostic laboratories, rehabilitation facilities, clinics and home care.
+Career Outlook: Respiratory therapists work in acute and subacute hospitals, diagnostic laboratories, rehabilitation facilities, clinics and home care.

 Career Pathway: This program features exploratory courses that count toward the associate degree.
 Work continues to develop the program into a fully embedded Career Pathway.